 Bitcoin is considered lost when it can no longer be spent by anyone.
 Bitcoin is controlled by private keys, much like physical keys control money in a safe or vault.
 Private keys create signatures, which are required to spend bitcoin.
 Without the private key, no signature can be created, and all funds linked to that key are unusable.
 The simplest way to avoid losing bitcoin is to safeguard private keys.

-How Much Of Bitcoin’s Existing Supply Is Lost?
+How Much Bitcoin Is Lost?

 How Is Bitcoin Lost?